 An ardent chamber musician, Pogostkina has worked with musicians such as Steven Isserlis, Yuri Bashmet, Gidon Kremer, Menahem Pressler, Christoph Eschenbach, Pekka Kuusisto, Maxim Rysanov, Jörg Widmann and Joshua Bell.
 She is currently focused on trio formations, performing with cellist Andreas Brantelid and pianists Shai Wosner and Christian Ihle Hadland.

-Numerous radio and television productions document her artistry.
-Her passion for contemporary music is evident in her recording of Peteris Vasks’ complete body of work for violin, due for release in Spring 2012.
+Appearing in numerous radio and television recordings and broadcasts, Pogostkina's passion for contemporary music is evident in her acclaimed recording of Pēteris Vasks’ complete violin works, released in Spring 2012.

 Born in St. Petersburg, Alina Pogostkina studied with Antje Weithaas at Berlin’s Hochschule für Musik Hanns Eisler.
 She plays on the 1717 ‘Sasserno’ violin of Antonio Stradivari, kindly provided by the Nippon Foundation.